-- allow the Managing module to recognise which and how many depending modules are present in the system.
-Act on the dip-switch - connect the thermal modules with a BUS cable to allow communication between the control units.
+- make the managing module recognise which and how many depending modules are present in the system.
+This is done via the parameter "(147) Number of Units" (in the managing module) and the parameter "(189) Burner Address" in all thermal modules in the cascade; - connect the thermal modules with a BUS cable to allow communication between the control units.

-5.1.1 Setting the dip-switch
+5.1.1 Cascade parameter setting

-The dip-switches of all the thermal modules in the system must be set, and each must be set with an unequivocal sequence.
+The parameters of all thermal modules present must be set correctly.

 This way the controller of the Managing module will be able to recognise which thermal modules are present in the system.